renlund/dable/README.md

 # dable

-dable is a package for *descriptive tables*
+dable is a package for creating *descriptive tables*.